ePages-de/epages-docs/_posts/2016/2016-04-20-jenadevs-docker-party.md

 Again, the participants will be able to choose between different workshop-like groups.
 In each group we train our coding skills on a specifc kata in iterative 45-minute-rounds under certain [constraints](http://coderetreat.org/facilitating/activity-catalog) in [pairs](https://en.wikipedia.org/wiki/Pair_programming) and with different team mates at each round.

-We are very happy that [Marco Emrich](https://twitter.com/marcoemrich) from the [Softwerkskammer Nürnberg](https://www.softwerkskammer.org/groups/nuernberg) will join us - one of the best trainers, and an experienced Coderetreat facilitator.
+We are very happy that [Marco Emrich](https://twitter.com/marcoemrich) from the [Softwerkskammer Nürnberg](https://www.softwerkskammer.org/groups/nuernberg) will join us - a highly passionate trainer and an experienced Coderetreat facilitator.
 We cannot think of anyone better to help the participants understand how to start with the test-first approach!

 Save the date: this one-day event is planned for Saturday, the 21st of May 2016 from 9:30 am until 5:30 pm!
 Feel free to [already sign up](www.meetup.com/jenadevs) for the event.